 When you say “double click” to an employee, they know what you’re talking about, but they also know that you’ve just self-identified as a manager by flaunting some mumbo-jumbo in front of them.
 Why didn’t you just say what you actually meant?
 Are you sure they actually understood what you meant?
 Management metaphors obscure meaning and confuse those who aren’t lucky enough to be managers.

 There are unique spheres of language which exist at each part of the corporate organization chart.
-Inside of the sphere is the language which is unique to the job.
+Inside the sphere is the language which is unique to the job.
 Engineers have one, marketing has another, and sales has yet another.
-In each of these groups, there are the managers who must speak their native language as well as be able to translate between spheres in order to get the job done.
+In each of these groups, there are managers who must speak their native language as well as be able to translate between spheres in order to get the job done.

 Managers are hubs of communication, the better they communicate across these sphere boundaries, the more people they can communicate with, the more data they have, which, consequently leads to better decision making.
 Ultimately, stronger communicators make more informed decisions and, hopefully, are more successful because they waste less time wondering what to do.